freedomofpress/securedrop/docs/ossec_alerts.md

 Now you can move on to the SMTP and SASL settings, which are straightforward.
 These correspond to the outgoing e-mail address used to send the alerts instead of where you're receiving them.
 If that e-mail is ossec@news-org.com, the `sasl_username` would be ossec and `sasl_domain` would be news-org.com.

 The Postfix configuration enforces certificate verification, and requires both a valid certificate and STARTTLS support on the SMTP relay.

-Finally, enter the result as `smtp_relay_fingerprint`.
+By default the system CAs will be used for validating the relay certificate.
+If you need to provide a custom CA to perform the validation, copy the cert file to `install_files/ansible-base` add a new variable to `prod-specific.yml`:

+    smtp_relay_cert_override_file: MyOrg.crt

+where `MyOrg.crt` is the filename.
+The file will be copied to the server in `/etc/ssl/certs_local` and the system CAs will be ignored when validating the SMTP relay TLS certificate.

 Save `prod-specific.yml`, exit the editor and [proceed with the installation](install.md#install-securedrop) by running the playbooks.

 ### Using Gmail for OSSEC alerts